 % /usr/tce/packages/python/default/bin/python setup.py install --prefix=<siteprefix>

-Note that the path used to install the package should be /usr/tce/packages/python/default/bin/python not /usr/tce/bin/python.
-The /usr/tce/bin/python path is a script and due to the symlink structure and how distutils works, the build may not work properly if you build the package with the /usr/tce/bin/python path.
-We also suggest including a $SYS_TYPE directory in the specified siteprefix (i.e., --prefix=$HOME/local/$SYS_TYPE), to separate installations for various OS versions and architectures.
+We suggest including a $SYS_TYPE directory in the specified siteprefix (i.e., --prefix=/usr/workspace/$USER/local/$SYS_TYPE), to separate installations for various OS versions and architectures.
 In order to load the site package, you will need to add the installation directory, which is typically <siteprefix>/lib/python<version>/lib/site-packages, to your PYTHONPATH environment variable.
 It is worth noting again that because home file systems are mounted across multiple platforms, we generally advise against installing with the --user option, which installs packages in $HOME/.local.
 This may cause conflicts when trying to run Python codes across multiple OS versions or across various architectures.

 For MPI parallelism in Python, users are advised to use the mpi4py package, which is included in LC Python installations.

 The executable for Python 3 is python3 as opposed to python.
 Loading a Python 3.X module on TOSS 3 and CORAL 1 systems will only affect the version of the python3 command and not the python command.
 With TOSS 4 this behavior has changed and loading a Python 3.X module will modify one's default python command.
 Users are still advised to explicitly run python2 or python3 to avoid confusion.